Fueling for Your Marathon

 GI distress troubleshooting

-If stuff goes sideways during a training run, here's what it usually means:
+If stuff goes sideways during a training run, common causes:

 Bloating / fullness